hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 As you can see, all methods defined in `BasicRepository` and `CrudRepository` are translated into concrete implementations within the generated class.

-Additionally, two helper classes-`$CustomerRepository$Intercepted$Definition` and `$CustomerRepository$Intercepted$Definition$Exec` are generated to facilitate the registration of `CustomerRepository` into the Micronaut Bean context.
+Additionally, two helper classes - `$CustomerRepository$Intercepted$Definition` and `$CustomerRepository$Intercepted$Definition$Exec` are generated to facilitate the registration of `CustomerRepository` into the Micronaut Bean context.

 The Jakarta Data `Repository` abstraction also supports derived queries by method names, pagination, and custom queries using the `@Query` annotation.
 For example: